alejandrodevs/mass_insert/README.md

 OR directly

-    User.mass_insert(values, :some_option => some_value)
+    User.mass_insert(values, :option => value)

-Some options that you can include are...
+Some options you can include are...

 **Primary key**

 By default primary key is ignored.
 If you wish primary key doesn't be ignored you need to pass the primary key option on true.
+Example...

-    options = {:primary_key => true}
+    User.mass_insert(values, :primary_key => true)

 ## Contributing